syncfusion-content/winui-docs/winui/Funnel-Chart/Neck-width.md

 # Neck width in WinUI Funnel Chart (SfFunnelChart)

-You can modify the neck width of funnel series using the [MinimumWidth]() property.
-It ranges from 0% to 100%.
-The following code example shows how to use the funnel series:
+The neck width of funnel chart can be customized by using the [MinimumWidth]() property.
+The following code example shows how to change the neck width.

 {% tabs %}

 {% highlight xaml %}

-<chart:SfFunnelChart x:Name="chart"
+<chart:SfFunnelChart
         Palette="BlueChrome"
         MinimumWidth="20"
         Height="388" Width="500"